nextauthjs/next-auth-example/README.md

 NextAuth.js is an easy to implement, full-stack (client/server) open source authentication library designed for [Next.js](https://nextjs.org) and [Serverless](https://now.sh).

-* Go to [next-auth.js.org](https://next-auth.js.org) for documentation
+See [next-auth.js.org](https://next-auth.js.org) for more information and documentation.
-* Go to [NextAuth.js v2 Announcement](https://github.com/iaincollins/next-auth/issues/99) for more information about the release of NextAuth.js v2

 *NextAuth.js is not associated with Vercel or Next.js.*